Volkswagen Jetta Maintenance Schedule

 Every 7,500 Miles

-At this time, you should also rotate your tires.
+- You should also get a tire rotation.
 Rotating your tires allows for even distribution of wear which can help to improve traction and prevent blow outs.
 Rotate your tires when recommended to help them last longer.

 Every 15,000 Miles